NanoCalc/RICalc/README.md

 **Refractive Index Calculator (`RI-Calc`)** is an user-friendly GUI software that applies the Kramers-Kronig (K-K) relations to calculate the refractive index of mixed organic compounds, perovskites, and polymers.
-The pragram can be used when ellipsometric measurements are unavailable, which is the case in many laboratories.
+The program can be used when ellipsometric measurements are unavailable, which is the case in many laboratories.

 The complex index of refraction (or optical constant, $\\tilde{\eta}$ )  is an important property of materials that determines their interaction with light. $\\tilde{\eta}$ is formed by a real ($\\eta$) and an imaginary ($\\kappa$) parts that are both functions of the wavelength ($\\lambda$) so that